If you’re going for a very traditional look with your Christmas tree, ribbon decorations will be ideal.

 You then measure out a small stretch of fabric, pinching where you want it to end and hooking it with a branch or wire.
 You continue this until you reach the bottom of the tree where you hide the ends by wrapping any extra to a branch that’s not visible.

-Then it’s rinse and repeat until you’re happy with how it looks.
+Then repeat until you’re happy with how it looks.

 You can do this with shorter strips of ribbon, but the effect may vary.